 In 2011 I received positive results back from a prostate biopsy that indicated I had cancer of the prostate.
 At least this was sort of expected.
 Several years prior my primary doctor had been informing me that my counts had been inching up.
 Finally after a few years of repeating this warning message to me I asked about when this might lead to something and the doctor explained that eventually when this number arrived at about 9.5 or 10, it usually meant that this would result in a positive for cancer.
 But, he did let know that the numbers were just that, only an indicator of a problem, and that only a biopsy would reveal the truth.
 Once I received the news of the positive results I digested this over a few days, unsure of how I should handle the situation.
 Tacho and Megan had just gotten married in January of 2011 and then shortly thereafter letting us know they were expecting.
 Then soon after that, Nene let us know she and Edgar were getting married later on in 2011.

 With that knowledge I had to keep this to myself figuring if I let anyone know of my situation it would be like taking the wind out of the sails and dampen everyone’s happiness.
 After consulting with various doctors about treatment I elected to go with a date for treatment that I thought would be safe enough past delivery date for Cruz in November of 2011.
 Except Cruz wasn’t ready to face the world yet.
 My procedure date was set for November 5th and his delivery date passed and that really tossed a wrench into plans.
 So I decided to make up a story about me having something contagious and that prevented me from being present for Cruz’ birth on the same date.
-It was really sad not being able to be there then not being able to be around Cruz until several months after his birth as I had some radiation in me that might be harmful to a newborn.
+It was really sad not being able to be there, then not being able to be around Cruz until several months after his birth as I had some radiation in me that might be harmful to a newborn.
 I was finally able to see and hold him a few months later and was glad that Mom and baby were healthy.

 But then sometime around 2012 I began to notice that my counts had kept dropping and I asked the oncologist that treated me for the prostate cancer if this was normal and he just told me it was probably temporary and would be returning to normal within a year.
 But after a year the the counts continued to further decline and then I began to experience frequent infections as my immune system began to weaken from the lower counts.
 My VA doctor kept telling me it was nothing to worry about, my counts weren’t that low and she would keep an eye on me.
 I had always been a stickler for tracking my lab results on a spreadsheet and the numbers just kept popping out at me as an indicator that something wasn’t right.
-It wasn’t until 2016 that I finally decided to make an appointment with my kaiser primary and talk to him about my concern over my low counts.
+It wasn’t until 2016 that I finally decided to make an appointment with my Kaiser primary and talk to him about my concern over my low counts.
 He agreed and sent me out for a bunch of labs and referred me to Hematology to review the results.
-In September of 2016 I met with Oncologist Franco from kaiser and with the initial lab results in front of her she indicated to me that her guess was that I had Multiple Myeloma but couldn’t be sure until she performed a bone marrow biopsy.
+In September of 2016 I met with Oncologist Carolina Franco from Kaiser and with the initial lab results in front of her she indicated to me that her guess was that I had Multiple Myeloma but couldn’t be sure until she performed a bone marrow biopsy.
 In October of 2016 the results came back positive for MM.

 In a way it was a bit of a relief, because at least now I knew what was causing my counts to keep on dropping, so no more mystery.
 With this type of illness, the bone marrow either isn’t working at all or is under-performing.
-The bone marrow is like a factory and it produces white and red cells, besides platelets, hemoglobin and other important things that are crucial to the immune system and the body.
-My Oncologist at Kaiser, Dr. Franco, felt this was early stage and could be attacked with chemo drug and then if things went well, a stem cell transplant.
+The bone marrow is like a factory and it produces white and red cells, platelets, hemoglobin and other important things that are crucial to the immune system in the body.
+My Oncologist at Kaiser, Dr. Franco, felt this was early stage and could be attacked with chemo drugs and then if things went well, a stem cell transplant.

 After initial chemo treatment for about six months, Dr. Franco thought my body responded well to the chemo and my body was ready for the stem cell transplant.
 Its not a given to everyone, the doctor has to feel that the patient is healthy enough to tolerate the transplant as it has its own risks that could be fatal with just enough bad luck getting an infection during the procedure.
 The transplant is in theory like a dead battery in the car getting a jump start from another car to get it work again properly and produce healthy cells.
 I began my process in May of 2017 and was finally done early part of June 2017.
 The the hard part began in recovery and remaining away from almost all contact while the body was at zero immunity as the transplant wiped everything out including any vaccinations from the past.
 Little by little I got out and took short walks in the park in the early morning to help build up oxygen levels since the body went through so much and weakened me quite a bit.
 Then in August of 2017 the transplant specialist began to prescribe Revlimid, a very expensive, but effective drug, in combating the cancerous cells in the body.
 It has the potential for a lot of strong side effects, but I was fortunate and only had few of them, none serious.
 The main negative side effect was that it has a tendency to lower the immune system even further as it also attacks the good cells while trying to attack the cancerous cells.
 So life as normal will never be the same as long as there is some risk of infection due to this treatment plan.